chinenual/synergize/docs/HARDWARE.md

 ### Synergy

-My Synergy is configured at 9600 baud as shown above.
+My Synergy is configured at 9600 baud and no parity as shown above.
 I've tested successfully with 19200 but my day to day use is at 9600 baud.

 ### Serial Cable(s)